Elemiel-K/Opencore-T470s/README.md

 ### Currently functioning:

-1. All basic functions including sleep/wake and boot without error
+1. All basic functions including sleep/wake and boot without error including iCloud Services and Wired Ipad Sidecar
 2. Trackpoint and Trackpad with gesture support and Keypad buttons function as well
 3. Touchscreen
 4. Cardreader @ usb 3.0 speeds